Skip to content

 async with connect_async() as commands:

-data = await commands.query_async("select * from task", buffered=False)
+rows = await commands.query_async("select * from task", buffered=False)

 # <class 'async_generator'>

-async for row in data:
+async for row in rows:

 print(row)